Fort Andross: 1930

-In the year 1930, the Daughters of the American Revolution, a nonprofit organization, that promotes education and patriotism, erected a monument in honor of Fort Andross and Fort George, as well as respecting the place of burial of the Larrabees and Dunnings.
+In 1930, the Daughters of the American Revolution, a nonprofit organization that promotes education and patriotism, erected a monument in honor of Fort Andross and Fort George, as well as respecting the place of burial of Larrabee and the Dunnings.

 Mill factories

-After Fort George was abandoned in 1736, seventy three years would pass before the site was once again occupied.
-There were several mills that inhabited the site from 1809 to the 1950s, manufacturing cotton and wool products.
+After Fort George was abandoned in 1736, seventy-three years passed before the site was once again occupied.
+There were several mills built on the site from 1809 to the 1950s, manufacturing cotton and wool products.

 Brunswick Cotton Manufacturing Company

 The first factory built on the site of Fort Andross was established by the Brunswick Cotton Manufacturing Company, harnessing power from the Androscoggin River at Brunswick Falls.
-This was the first cotton mill to be built in Maine and only the sixth in the nation.
+This was the first cotton mill to be built in Maine and only the sixth in the USA.
 The company was incorporated March 4, 1809.
 Ezra Smith, Governor William King (1820–1821), and Doctor Porter were among the proprietors.
 The company was formed for the manufacture of cotton yarn, which was shipped to other mills to be made into cloth.
 The mill did not prove a success, and the shareholders lost all their capital.
 The mill was a three-story, gambrel roofed, wooden building, and stood next to Brunswick Falls on the ruins of Fort Andross and Fort George.